samuelthomas2774/nxapi/README.md

 #### Why is a token sent to one/two different non-Nintendo servers?

 It's required to generate some data to make Nintendo think you're using the real Nintendo Switch Online app, as currently it's too hard to do this locally.
 (This isn't required for Parental Controls data.)
-See the splatnet2statink and flapg section below for more information.
+See the [Coral client authentication](#coral-client-authentication) section below for more information.

 #### I need help using nxapi or Nintendo's APIs/I want to share something I've made using nxapi or Nintendo's APIs